Click to watch video.

 Ohio Office of the State Long-Term Care Ombudsman

-Learn how the ombudsman serves consumers in MyCare Ohio.
+Learn how the ombudsman serves MyCare Ohio members.

 Elder Abuse Prevention